MEDIUM TERM CORPORATE PLAN AND

 The process of production and dissemination of creative works involve a considerable amount of financial and human resources.
 Major recording companies spend millions of naira on the promotion of artistes and the marketing of their works.
 Campaigns that attend events such as musical concerts, or television shows attract millions of people.
 All these would not be possible without the certainty that those who invest in these industries will be able to recoup their investments and be rewarded for their efforts.
 The orderly acquisition and transfer of rights in the various products emanating from the industry guarantees return on investments.

-- Copyright Commission Impounds N6 Million Pirated Works, Arrests 7 Suspects
+- Copyright Commission Impounds N185 Thousand Pirated works, Arrests 5 Suspects